Chipkill

 Chipkill is frequently combined with dynamic bit-steering, so that if a chip fails (or has exceeded a threshold of bit errors), another, spare, memory chip is used to replace the failed chip.
 The concept is similar to that of RAID, which protects against disk failure, except that now the concept is applied to individual memory chips.
-The technology was developed by the IBM Corporation in the early and middle 1990s.
-An important RAS feature, Chipkill technology is deployed primarily on SSDs, mainframes and midrange servers.
+The technology was developed by the IBM Corporation in the early and mid-1990s.

+Although "Chipkill" remains a valid trademark, "chipkill correct" has become the standard term for equivalent scattering schemes.
+An important RAS feature, chipkill correct is deployed primarily on SSDs, mainframes, and midrange servers.

+Equivalent, derived, and similar systems

+An equivalent system from Sun Microsystems is called Extended ECC, while equivalent systems from HP are called Advanced ECC and Chipspare.